Do You Have “Nail Privilege”?

 What are the best natural nail treatments?

-The polish-free “Japanese” manicure, which promises to save weak, brittle nails, is taking over from the intricate Russian and Ukrainian manicures in London salons, while Francis’ most popular service at the moment is IBX, a professional strengthening and repair treatment.
+In London salons, the polish-free “Japanese” manicure, which promises to save weak, brittle nails, is taking over from the intricate Russian and Ukrainian manicures, while Francis’ most popular service at the moment is IBX, a professional strengthening and repair treatment.
 For clients who want something more, Francis might add a light layer of builder gel in a natural, semi-sheer shade.

-Streets also predicts a return to DIY polish over risky at-home gels following the recent popularity of Dior Nail Glow, £27, a subtle nail tint that doesn’t require any additional base coat or top coat.
-“This has prompted a handful of similar polishes designed to enhance the texture, colour and natural shine of nails,” says Streets, like Manucurist Active Glow Treatment Polish, £16.
+Streets also predicts a return to DIY polish over risky at-home gels following the recent popularity of Dior Nail Glow, a subtle nail tint that doesn’t require any additional base coat or top coat.
+“This has prompted a handful of similar polishes designed to enhance the texture, color, and natural shine of nails,” says Streets, like Manucurist Active Glow Treatment Polish.
 Lastly, nail polish brands are focusing on reparative ingredients to enhance natural nails, says Streets.
-She pinpoints Essie Good As New Nail Perfector, £10.99, which acts like a concealer to improve and correct stains and uneven texture.
+She pinpoints Essie Hard To Resist Nail Strengthener, which acts like a concealer to improve and correct stains and brittle texture.

 AdvertisementADVERTISEMENT